What is HTML <source> Tag?

 </html>

-In this example, two different video formats (MP4 and WebM) are provided using the <source> tag.
-The browser will choose the format it supports.
+In this example, two formats (MP4 and OGG) are provided for a single video.
+The browser will play the one it supports best.
+This ensures compatibility across different browsers.

 <!DOCTYPE html>